matthewpjjordan/data-engineering-zoomcamp/week_2_data_ingestion/homework.md

 ## Question 3: DAG for FHV Data (2 points)

-Now create another DAG - for uploading the FHV data.
+NowD create another AG - for uploading the FHV data.

 We will need three steps: